mverboom/build/BUILD.md

 This is used to download the version of the software from sourceforge.

+* go

+This is used to download a go repositories.
+This method does not use the <name>
+argument, as all go software is downloaded to the `src` directory.
+When a newer version of the software is detected an update will be done on the perviously cached go repository.
+The update will be stored back in the cache.
+If `B_GET` completes succesfully, a folder called `src` will be available with the repository content.

 `B_UPDATEPKGBLD`

 This will retrieve the current build number from the package administration file,